macconnolly/ha-lighting-manager/README.md

 * **Colour lists:** The `color` argument to `insert_scene` can be three or four elements.
 If the scene contains `rgbw_color` attributes they will be padded or truncated accordingly.
 * **Groups:** Groups are only used as a convenience for targeting multiple lights.
 You cannot store a layered state on a group entity; rather each member light receives its own stored state.
 * **Adaptive remove behaviour:** `remove_adaptive` only stops automatic updates; it does not revert the light to a previous layer.
 Use `remove_layer` or insert a new state to change the light.

-## License and Acknowledgements

-This component is authored by [@zachcheatham](https://github.com/zachcheatham) and is provided here for informational purposes only.
-The documentation above was derived from inspecting the source code (`__init__.py`, `sensor.py` and `services.yaml`) and the embedded schemas.
-For the latest updates please consult the official repository at the URL specified in `manifest.json`.

----

-Above is the complete README content as requested.